zachspar/parquet-py/README.md

 ## Usage
 ### Command-Line Interface

+> [!WARNING]
+>
+> The CLI is still under development and may not be fully functional.
+>
+> Breaking changes may occur in future releases.

+> [!TIP]
+>
+> Multiple input files can be specified with `--input` option.
+For example, `--input file1.parquet --input file2.parquet`.

 #### Converting Parquet to CSV

 To convert a Parquet file into a CSV file, use the `parq convert` command.